Fjallraven-hc/stable-diffusion-serving-system/README.md

 For OneFlow, use `OneFlow.yaml`, after installation, replace `diffusers.models.unet_2d_condition.forward` function with code in `unet_forward_with_different_timesteps.py`.
 ## Performance
 Numbers are collected on Ubuntu 20.04.6 LTS with RTX 4090 24GB, CUDA=11.8.
+All settings use fp16.
+(Experiment results show that there is no obvious quality loss when using fp16, compared to fp32)
 Inference setting:
 ```
 {